cavaunpeu/willwolf.io-source/content/articles/deriving-the-softmax-from-first-principles.md

 Lang: en
 Slug: deriving-the-softmax-from-first-principles
 Status: published
-Summary: Deriving the softmax from first conditional probabilistic principles, and how this framework extends to derive the softmax regression, conditional random fields, naive Bayes and hidden Markov models.
+Summary: Deriving the softmax from first conditional probabilistic principles, and how this framework extends naturally to define the softmax regression, conditional random fields, naive Bayes and hidden Markov models.
 Image: images/generative_discriminative_models_flowchart.png

 The original goal of this post was to explore the relationship between the softmax and sigmoid functions.
 In truth, this relationship had always seemed just out of reach: "One has an exponent in the numerator!
 One has a summation!
 One has a 1 in the denominator!"
 And of course, the two have different names.